I’ve struggled with my eating habits all of my life.

 The bad bacteria in our gut craves more of the stuff that feeds it.
 So when you have an unnatural “craving” for some sort of food or drink, it’s probably because it feeds that bad bacteria in your gut.

 The bad bacteria multiply and eventually cause pain, inflammation, & disease.
 Then it can never get enough of what it craves, and your body responds negatively as a result.

 Your favorite food could very well be killing you!

 Think about that for a moment.
 Is something you are doing and enjoying slowly “killing” you?

-After losing 48 pounds in 2018, I realized I was losing curves.
+After losing the weight in 2018, I realized I was losing curves.
 I changed my eating plan to low-carb and got off of keto.
-BIG MISTAKE.
-The cravings came back and so did several health issues.
+The problem is all the cheat nights I was having.
+The cravings came back and increased as time went on.
+As they did, so did several health issues.

-I developed hypoglycemia so bad I wasn’t able to live without small amounts of sugar without feeling like I was going to pass out.
-Because of this, I started drinking Dr. Pepper again and eating chocolate (since those are the only carbs that seem “worth it” to me.
+I developed hypoglycemia so badly I wasn’t able to live without small amounts of sugar, without feeling like I was going to pass out.
+Because of this, I started drinking Dr. Pepper again and eating chocolate (since those are the only carbs that seem “worth it” to me.)

 Because of having to eat the sugar, I also developed pre-diabetes and gained weight again.

 This has truly been a roller-coaster ride since the day I had a hysterectomy, but I’m determined to figure out what my body needs.